Webhook Payload Reference

 {{.MessageID}} |

-string | SMTP Message-ID |
+string | The SMTP Message-ID |

 {{.From}} |

-string | Envelope sender address |
+string | The envelope sender address |

 {{.To}} |

-[]string | Envelope recipient addresses |
+[]string | The envelope recipient addresses |

 {{.Subject}} |

-string | Subject line (empty string if absent) |
+string | The subject line (an empty string when absent) |

 {{.Date}} |

-string | Date in RFC 3339 UTC (empty string if absent) |
+string | The date in RFC 3339 UTC (an empty string when absent) |

 {{.Text}} |

-string | Plain-text body (empty string if absent) |
+string | The plain-text body (an empty string when absent) |

 {{.HTML}} |

-string | HTML body (empty string if absent) |
+string | The HTML body (an empty string when absent) |

 {{.Headers}} |

-map[string][]string | Non-standard headers |
+map[string][]string | The non-standard headers |

-Example — Slack incoming webhook
+Example: Slack incoming webhook

 {"text": "*{{.Subject}}*\nFrom: {{.From}}\n\n{{.Text}}"}